joaopsys/NowCrawling/future_README.md

 -o output.txt -> The output file of our results.
 In the end it will contain all the e-mail addresses it could find.

 You can find many more useful options by using the -h argument (for example -z for recursion depth, which will greatly expand your crawling range)

+---- Fetching all credit card numbers

+Imagine that, for some reason you want to fetch all the credit card numbers you can find on the internet.
+With NowCrawling's content crawling it's quite easy:

+nowcrawling.py -c -k "credit cards leak" -m "[0-9]{4}[- ][0-9]{4}[- ][0-9]{4}[- ][0-9]{4}" -o creditcards.txt

+-k "credit cards leak" -> Explained previously.
+You can try other search terms for more results, but we know that leaks usually contain the information we want.

+-m "[0-9]{4}[- ][0-9]{4}[- ][0-9]{4}[- ][0-9]{4}" -> The magical regular expression.
+This is the beauty of content crawling: It all depends on the user's ability to produce regular expressions.
+In this case, we're looking for four chunks of four digits divided by a space or a hyphen.
+As with all regexes, this can be greatly improved by, for example, specifying the first digits of the card since the first digits decide the credit card corporation (e.g 5 for MasterCard, 4 for Visa).

+-o creditcards.txt -> Output file